 The Company is party to a sublease agreement with Tontine Associates, L.L.C. for corporate office space in Greenwich, Connecticut.
-In December 2022, the Company entered into an amendment of the sublease agreement, which would have terminated in February 2023, to extend the term of the agreement through August 2024 and to increase the monthly payments from approximately \$8,400 to approximately \$8,800 effective March 2023.
-Aggregate lease payments due on or after October 1, 2021, the beginning of the Company's last fiscal year, and through August 31, 2024, the remainder of the current lease term, are approximately \$301,500.
-During the fiscal year ended September 30, 2022, aggregate lease payments were approximately \$100,700.
+The term of the sublease agreement extends through August 2024 with monthly lease payments due of approximately \$8,800, excluding charges related to the operation, maintenance, repair, replacement and upkeep of the common areas categorized as additional rent per the terms of the sublease agreement ("CAM Charges").
+Aggregate lease payments due on or after October 1, 2022, the beginning of the Company's last fiscal year, and through August 31, 2024, the remainder of the current lease term, are approximately \$200,400.
+Our current estimated aggregate CAM Charges due on or after October 1, 2022 through August 31, 2024 are approximately \$19,800.
+During the fiscal year ended September 30, 2023, aggregate lease payments were approximately \$100,600, excluding CAM Charges.
 The lease has terms at market rates and payments by the Company are at a rate consistent with that paid by Tontine Associates, L.L.C. to its landlord.